-Other permanently wired input signals are Probe Switch Input, Emergency Switch (Big Red Button) Input, Spindle Index Input, Spindle Timing Input, and 4 groups of Encoder Inputs, 2 inputs per Encoder.
-There is no other preassigned outputs except those 2 (Dir and Step) per axis and Dir/Step Spindle.
+Other permanently wired input signals are Probe Switch Input, Emergency Switch (Big Red Button) Input, and 4 groups of Encoder Inputs, 2 inputs per Encoder.
+There is no other preassigned outputs except those 2 (Dir and Step) per axis.

-Emergency and Probe Switches are permanent.
-They can NOT be disabled or used for anything else.
-Spindle Index, Spindle Timing, and encoder inputs are released to the available pool if the corresponding signal is disabled so they can be used for any other Mach3 signals.
+Probe Switch and Emergency Switch are permanent.
+They can not be disabled or used for anything else.
+Encoder inputs are released to the available pool if the corresponding Encoder is disabled so they can be used for any other Mach3 signals.